-Out of the box it can build Windows (Intel and ARM), MacOS and Linux (Intel and ARM, e.g. Raspberry Pi) applications.
+Out of the box it can build Windows (Intel and ARM), MacOS (Intel and ARM) and Linux (Intel and ARM, e.g. Raspberry Pi) applications.
 Android and iOS are coming.

 Quark takes a folder with HTML/CSS/script/image resources and produces monolithic executable ready to run “as it is”:

 Application produced by the Quark is a bundle that contains Sciter.JS Engine and custom resources that describe UI and logic of the application.
 Therefore minimal size of resulting binary is 5 MB (not compressed) that is comparable with minimal “hello world” applications using other popular UI libraries and frameworks:

 - Qt – 5 MB, but if your application needs to render HTML (QtWebKit) then the size will be around 30 MB.
 Note: Quark contains HTML/CSS rendering engine in its 5 MB.

 - Electron – 50 MB folder with a lot of stuff inside, 200 MB (at least) of RAM and 2 processes (at least);

 - wxWidgets (linked statically) 3 MB at least.

 So what is inside of those 5mb?
 What functionality is available out of the box?

 - Graphics: GPU Accelerated Graphic backends (DirectX, OpenGL) on all platforms.
 Supports as retained as immediate (a la ImGUI) rendering modes.